 Many children struggle with school.
-Sometimes these problems are caused by a lack of interest, while other times it may be created by learning challenges that your child faces.
+Sometimes these problems are caused by a lack of interest, while other times they may be created by learning challenges that your child faces.
 If your child is having difficulty in school, this does not mean the child cannot ultimately succeed.
 There are many ways to help your child overcome academic hurdles.
 In fact, one of the solutions to overcoming academic problems is to have your child work with a tutor.

 However, before you hire a private tutor, or sign your child up at the local learning center, you should first confirm whether your child truly needs the one-on-one attention the tutor provides.